ExplicITConsulting/set-outlooksignatures.com/index.en.md

   <li>How to get first-class support</li>
 </ul>

-<a href="/help" class="button is-link is-normal is-hovered has-text-black has-text-weight-bold" style="background-color: DeepSkyBlue">➔ Help and Support-Center</a>
+<a href="/help" class="button is-link is-normal is-hovered has-text-black has-text-weight-bold" style="background-color: LimeGreen">➔ Help and Support-Center</a>